5a1r0x/IPSherlock/README.md

-  -s, --security        get security information from an ip address -w, --whois           get whois information from an ip address -c, --category        divide the information by category -j, --json            save the output to json format -f, --file            save the output to a file
+  -s, --security        get security information from an ip address -w, --whois           get whois information from an ip address -c, --category        divide the information by category -j, --json            save the output in json format -f, --file            save the output to a file

 use ethically and responsibly